DEX-Company/wallet-manager/README.md

 *  `<local_address>` is the account address saved in the local wallet.
 *  `<host_address>` is the account saved on the host Parity node.
-*  `<network_name or url>` can be a network name such as 'spree', 'nile', 'pacific', or the actual URL of the Parity Node to access.
+*  `<network_name or url>` can be a network name such as 'spree', 'nile', 'pacific', or the actual URL of the Parity Node to access, such as `http://localhost:8545`.